wichofly/meet/README.md

 I should be able to see displayed data
 So that it is easier to understand

-- Sscenario 1:  Show a chart with the number of upcoming events in each city.
+- Scenario 1:  Show a chart with the number of upcoming events in each city.
   - **Given** user selected a city
   - **When** user clicks on city's events button
   - **Then** a chart list of upcoming events will be displayed  in the city